MULEDASTAGIRIREDDY/cmoscourse/README.md

 <img width="420" height="183" alt="image" src="https://github.com/user-attachments/assets/d9fd491c-beb1-471a-893f-bbe47a626e96" />
   we get all these parametric  valuses from Foundry.By giving these data to SPICE we get threshold voltage values.

+# NMOS resistive region and Saturation region of operation

-# Resistive region of operation with small drain-source voltage
+# L1 Resistive region of operation with small drain-source voltage

+  In previous lecture we learnt about CUTOFF region operation,from this lecture we are going to learn about " Resistive region/Linear region " of operation by applying Drain - source voltage.

 <img width="462" height="310" alt="image" src="https://github.com/user-attachments/assets/f2b4556e-b065-423f-95d0-bfc2f674e340" />

 + The volateg Vgs suppllied above Vt will increase channel length by inducing negative charges there.The more gate voltage we ar supplying more the channel width increases.